-There are currently multiple parallel and overlapping non-international armed conflicts taking place in Yemen, most notably between the government and the Houthis; the government and al-Qaeda in the Arabian Peninsula; as well as between a number of armed groups.
+There are currently multiple parallel and overlapping non-international armed conflicts taking place in Yemen, most notably between the government and respectively the Houthis, al-Qaeda in the Arabian Peninsula, and the Southern Transitional Council, as well as between armed groups.
 The government is supported by an international coalition led by Saudi Arabia.

 Multiple parallel and overlapping non-international armed conflicts are taking place in Yemen.